CONFESSIONS: A Sort Of Augustinian Biography

 While in junior high school in Clarksville, Tennessee, I heard my first Elvis Presley (not too impressed), Fats Domino, and Little Richard havin’ him some fun tonight (very impressed).
 I listened each morning to a local radio program that played bluegrass and country music between the farm reports, but my favorites were the old time fiddlers liberally sprinkled in.

 In 1957, in my sophomore year of high school, my father brought me a hammered dulcimer back from Hong Kong.
+Though I had always considered myself a singer, I had trifled with instruments before but this was of a completely different order: to begin with it had 97 strings to tune!
 I quickly found out quite a bit about it but had no one to teach me how to play it, so I taught myself.
 I figured out that players in the US would probably have adapted fiddle tunes so I began trying to find out what the instrument could do.
 A few years later I heard several recordings from the Library of Congress over KPFK in Los Angeles which set me in the right direction.
-Around 1961 I met Sam Hinton and Stu Jamieson who both encouraged me to concentrate on the traditional repertory.
+Around 1962 I met Sam Hinton and Stu Jamieson who both encouraged me to concentrate on the traditional repertory.
 The rest is history.

 Being a musician was never a choice, it was like eating or breathing.
 But I did have to decide how to support myself.
 In high school I only knew of two music professions: performer and composer.
 I didn’t think I wanted to be a performer and I certainly didn’t want to be a composer and starve in a garret.
 So I turned to my other loves, history and anthropology.
 I came up with what I thought was the perfect compromise: I would teach for a living and make music my avocation.